coderefinery/git-collaborative/content/concepts.md

 When a fork is made on GitHub/GitLab a complete copy, of all or selected branches, of the repository is made.
 The copy will reside under a different account on GitHub/GitLab.
-Forking of a repository is of high relevance when working with a git repository to which you do not have write access.
+Forking of a repository is of high relevance when working with a Git repository to which you do not have write access.
-- In the fork repository commits can be made to the base branch (`main` or `master`), and to other branches.
+- In the fork repository commits can be made to the default branch (`main` or `master`), and to other branches.
-- The commits that are made within the branches of the fork repository can be contributed back to the parent repository by means of pull or merge requests.
+- The commits that are made within the branches of the fork repository can be contributed back to the parent repository by means of **pull or merge requests**.

 ## Synchronizing changes between repositories

+- Repositories that are forked or cloned **do not automatically synchronize themselves**.
 - We need a mechanism to communicate changes between the repositories.
 - We will **pull** or **fetch** updates **from** remote repositories (we will soon discuss the difference between pull and fetch).
 - We will **push** updates **to** remote repositories.
-- We will learn how to suggest changes within repositories on GitHub and across repositories (**pull request**).
+- We will learn how to suggest changes within repositories on GitHub and across repositories (**pull requests**).
-- Repositories that are forked or cloned do not automatically synchronize themselves:
-  We will learn how to update forks (by pulling from the "central" repository).
 - A main difference between cloning a repository and forking a repository is that the former is a general operation for generating copies of a repository to different computers, whereas forking is a particular operation implemented on GitHub/GitLab.